HyVar/gentoo_to_mspl/PORTAGE.md

 Note that the semantics of these operations is different from elements that can be used in the definition of the `KEYWORDS` variable itself.
 For instance, the term `-*` can be used in the defintion of  `KEYWORDS`, but in this case this symbol does not empties the `KEYWORDS` set.
-At the moment, we don't know the semantics of this symbol, as the [documentation](https://wiki.gentoo.org/wiki/KEYWORDS) is vague and our tests on the behavior of portage was not conclusive.
+At the moment, we don't know the semantics of this symbol, as the [documentation](https://wiki.gentoo.org/wiki/KEYWORDS) is vague and our tests on the behavior of portage were not conclusive.

 #### ACCEPT_KEYWORDS